Jklein64/hierarchy-generation/README.md

 | :-------------------------------: | :----------------------------------: | :-------------------------------: | :-----------------------------: |
 |          original image           |             superpixels              |          optimized delta          |     merged to show regions      |

 In order to address the performance of distance matrix creation, I decided to try merging similar neighboring superpixels before comparing every superpixel to every other one.
 The first set of comparisons I call "local merging", and the second I call "nonlocal merging".
-For local merging, I compute each superpixel's neighbors following the same process as [this figure](https://www.researchgate.net/figure/Illustrating-how-to-find-the-spatial-neighbors-of-one-given-superpixel-xi-j-shown-in-a_fig3_303563893), construct a region adjacency graph, and then merge it based on the connected components of the graph cut by a threshold.
+For local merging, I computed each superpixel's neighbors following the same process as [this figure](https://www.researchgate.net/figure/Illustrating-how-to-find-the-spatial-neighbors-of-one-given-superpixel-xi-j-shown-in-a_fig3_303563893), constructed a region adjacency graph, and then merged it based on the connected components of the graph cut by a threshold.
 While the creation of this matrix is still dependent on the number of superpixels, separating the local and nonlocal merging cut down the runtime of the baseball image from around 1 minute to 10 seconds.

 Below are images demonstrating the effect of different local merging threshold on the same baseball image as the last example.
 Just as with delta, higher threshold values mean that more superpixels are getting merged together.
 However, unlike delta, there isn't an obvious way to decide on a threshold, since merging _neighbors_ until the constraints share a region is going to merge too much of the image to be useful for nonlocal merging.
 Instead, I just picked a value.
-I initially chose `0.01`, but needed to decrease it to `0.001` once I started segmenting with more superpixels.
-Choosing a value is something that needs to be justified...
+I initially normalized the local merging distances matrix and then chose `0.01`, but needed to decrease it to `0.001` once I started segmenting with more superpixels.
+Choosing a value needed to be justified...

 | ![](images/rag-0.001.png) | ![](images/rag-0.01.png) | ![](images/rag-0.1.png) |
 | :-----------------------: | :----------------------: | :---------------------: |